59de44955ebd/wslX/README.md

 * "Open with Linux..." context menu in Explorer that allows to open currently selected files directly in some Linux GUI app.
 This is not implemented as a shell extension, but just as single item added to HKEY_CURRENT_USER\Software\Classes\*\shell, and therefor lightweight regarding Explorer.
 The actual  menu is displayed by an independant process.

-* Dark window title bars of Linux GUI app windows, if either Windows currently uses a dark theme or dark mode is explitely activated in system.XWinrc (see below).
+* Dark window title bars of Linux GUI app windows, if either Windows currently uses a dark theme or dark mode is explicitly activated in system.XWinrc (see below).
 This is missing in other Windows X-servers like VcXsrv or Xming.

-* Dark system tray menu (again if either Windows currently uses a dark theme or dark mode is explitely activated in system.XWinrc)
+* Dark system tray menu (again if either Windows currently uses a dark theme or dark mode is explicitly activated in system.XWinrc)

 * Listening for TCP/IP connections is by default activated and listing for unix domain sockets by default deactivated, which is the opposite of Cygwin/X's default server configuration (unix domain sockets don't work in between Cygwin's pseudo-Linux layer and WSL Linux).